seulkiyeom/LRP_Pruning_toy_example/README.md

   --dataset DATASET, -d DATASET
                         The toy dataset to use.
 Choices: moon, circle, mult --criterion CRITERION, -c CRITERION
                         The criterion to use for pruning.
 Choices: lrp, taylor, grad, weight --numsamples NUMSAMPLES, -n NUMSAMPLES
                         Number of training samples to use for computing the pruning criterion.
-  --seed SEED, -s SEED  Random seed used for (random) sample selection for pruning criterion computation.
+  --seed SEED, -s SEED  Random seed used for (random) sample selection for
+                        pruning criterion computation/testing.
   --rendermode RENDERMODE, -r RENDERMODE
                         Is result visualization desired?
-Choices: none, svg, show --colormap COLORMAP, -cm COLORMAP
+Choices: none, svg, show
+  --colormap COLORMAP, -cm COLORMAP
                         The colormap to use for rendering the output figures.
-Must be a valid one from matplotlib.
+                        Must be a valid choice from matplotlib.cm .
   --logfile LOGFILE, -l LOGFILE
                         Output log file location.
-Results will pe appended.
-File location (folder) must exist!!!
+Results will be appended.
+                        File location (folder) must exist!
-  --generate, -g        Calls a function to generate a bunch of parameterized function calls.
-Recommendation: First call this tool with "-g",
+  --generate, -g        Calls a function to generate a bunch of parameterized
-                        then execute the generated scripts.
-If --generate is passed, the script will only generate the scripts and then terminate.
+                        function calls and prepares output locations for the scripts.
+Recommendation: First call this tool with "-g", then execute the generated scripts.
+If --generate is passed, the script will only generate the scripts and then terminate, disregarding all other settings.
-  --analyze, -a         Calls a function to analyze the previously generated log file.
-If --analyze is passed (but not --generate) the script
+  --analyze, -a         Calls a function to analyze the previously generated
-                        will analyze the log specified via --logdir and draw some figures.
+                        log file.
+If --analyze is passed (but not --generate) the script will analyze the log specified via --logdir and draw some figures or write some tables.
-  --ranklog, -rl        Triggers a generation of scripts (when using -g) and an evaluation output, and analysis (when using -a) for neuron
+  --ranklog, -rl        Triggers a generation of scripts (when using -g), and
-                        ranking corellations.
+                        an evaluation output and analysis (when using -a) for neuron rank corellations and and neuron set intersection.
+  --noisytest NOISYTEST, -nt NOISYTEST
+                        The -nt parameter specifies the intensity of some EXTRA gaussian noise added to the dataset.
+That is, given the parameter >0, a secondary larger test set will be generated just for the purpose of testing the model (not for pruning).
 ```

 Now, in order to (re)create our results, you can either (re)generate the our toy experiment scripts using the `--generate` (`-g`) switch.